w0805615/ManvirBookStore1/ManvirBookStore/README.txt

 Followed same instructions as Category to form the Product page And completed the assignmnet 2 part III section(2) everthing looks good till now no errors!

+2023-04-17
+1643
+added validation migrations to the product.cs class in .Models project and set several fields required and then uppdated the databse succesfully.